-Lester Park & Charlie’s Place is a 73 acre public park with large brick meeting facility located just south of Highway 80 on FM 2965 in Wills Point.
-The area is used as a facility for baseball, Senior Citizens, the Wills Point Youth Soccer Association and many others.
-A flag pole was donated to Lester Park by the Monning family.
-In March 2007, Lester Park Playground was built.
+Lester Park is a 73 acre public park located just south of Highway 80 on FM 2965 in Wills Point.
+The area is used as a facility for baseball, the Wills Point Youth Soccer Association and many others.
+AIn March 2007, Lester Park Playground was built.

 VETERAN’S MEMORIAL PARK